Key takeaways

 Break-even is a volume question

-Break-even tells you how many orders or how much revenue you need before fixed costs are covered and profit starts.
-It is most useful when you are evaluating launch pricing, campaign spend, or whether a lower price still gives you a realistic path to recovery.
+Break-even tells you how many orders you need before fixed costs are covered and real profit starts.
+It matters most when you are evaluating launch pricing, a marketing spend, or whether a lower price still gives you a realistic path to recovery.

-If contribution per order is too thin, break-even volume can become unrealistic even when the price looks competitive.
+If contribution per order is too thin, the break-even volume can become unrealistic — even when the price looks competitive on the surface.

 Margin is a profitability question

-Margin tells you how much of each sale remains as profit after costs are removed.
-It is the cleaner number to use when you want to compare pricing quality across products, quotes, or channels.
+Margin tells you how much of each sale stays as profit after costs are removed.
+It is the cleaner metric when you want to compare pricing quality across products, quotes, or channels.

-Two products can have the same markup and very different margins depending on their cost structure.
+Two products can have the exact same markup and very different margins depending on their cost structure.

 Markup is a pricing-construction question

 Markup tells you how much you added on top of cost.
-It is useful when you are building a price from cost upward, but it can be misleading if you think it tells you the same thing as margin.
+It is natural to use when building a price from cost upward, but it can be misleading if you think it tells the same story as margin.

-A markup-first workflow is common, but you still need to convert back to margin and payout before trusting the final number.
+Starting with markup is common and fine, but you still need to convert back to margin and payout before you trust the final number.

 How the three metrics work together

-A practical workflow is simple: use markup to build an initial price, margin to judge whether the price is healthy enough, and break-even to check whether the volume required still makes sense.
+A practical workflow looks like this: use markup to build a candidate price, margin to judge whether it is healthy enough, and break-even to check whether the volume required is realistic.

-If any one of those numbers looks weak, the fix may be price, cost control, channel choice, or fee structure rather than just selling more.
+If any one of those numbers looks weak, the answer might be price, cost control, channel choice, or fee structure — not just selling more.

 - Use markup to build a candidate price

-- Use margin to judge quality of the economics
+- Use margin to judge the quality of the economics

 - Use break-even to test whether the model scales realistically

-- Use payout math when channel fees change the final take-home result
+- Use payout math when channel fees change what you actually take home